Sea ice: Leads and polynyas

+Dynamics and cycles

 Formation

 Only the top layer of water needs to cool to the freezing point.
 Convection of the surface layer involves the top 100–150 m, down to the pycnocline of increased density.

 In calm water, the first sea ice to form on the surface is a skim of separate crystals which initially are in the form of tiny discs, floating flat on the surface and of diameter less than 0.3 cm.
 Each disc has its c-axis vertical and grows outwards laterally.
 At a certain point such a disc shape becomes unstable and the growing isolated crystals take on a hexagonal, stellar form, with long fragile arms stretching out over the surface.
 These crystals also have their c-axis vertical.
 The dendritic arms are very fragile and soon break off, leaving a mixture of discs and arm fragments.
 With any kind of turbulence in the water, these fragments break up further into random-shaped small crystals which form a suspension of increasing density in the surface water, an ice type called frazil or grease ice.
 In quiet conditions the frazil crystals soon freeze together to form a continuous thin sheet of young ice; in its early stages, when it is still transparent – that is the ice called nilas.
 Once nilas has formed, a quite different growth process occurs, in which water freezes on to the bottom of the existing ice sheet, a process called congelation growth.
 This growth process yields first-year ice.

 In rough water, fresh sea ice is formed by the cooling of the ocean as heat is lost into the atmosphere.
 The uppermost layer of the ocean is supercooled to slightly below the freezing point, at which time tiny ice platelets (frazil ice) form.
 With time, this process leads to a mushy surface layer, known as grease ice.
 Frazil ice formation may also be started by snowfall, rather than supercooling.
 Waves and wind then act to compress these ice particles into larger plates, of several meters in diameter, called pancake ice.
 These float on the ocean surface and collide with one another, forming upturned edges.
 In time, the pancake ice plates may themselves be rafted over one another or frozen together into a more solid ice cover, known as consolidated pancake ice.
 Such ice has a very rough appearance on top and bottom.

 If sufficient snow falls on sea ice to depress the freeboard below sea level, sea water will flow in and a layer of ice will form of mixed snow/sea water.
 This is particularly common around Antarctica.

-Russian scientist Vladimir Vize (1886–1954) devoted his life to study the Arctic ice pack and developed the Scientific Prediction of Ice Conditions Theory, for which he was widely acclaimed in academic circles.
-He applied this theory in the field in the Kara Sea, which led to the discovery of Vize Island.